 Also see these 35+ Facts on the Forestry Sector in Canada to learn more!

 Forestry & Indigenous Peoples in Canada

 - The forestry industry employs 11,595 Indigenous workers directly (NRC)

 - 1,200 to 1,400 Indigenous companies are active in this industry (National Aboriginal Forestry Association)

-- 60% of Aboriginal communities have put in to place treaties, agreements and/or MOUs, while 58% have a contract or partnership with a forestry company (National Aboriginal Forestry Association)
+- 60 percent of Aboriginal communities have put in to place treaties, agreements and/or MOUs, while 58 percent have a contract or partnership with a forestry company (National Aboriginal Forestry Association)

 Forests in Canada purify our air, regulate our water cycles and provide habitat for our wildlife.
 The forestry sector, a world-class leader in environmental practices and regulations, is a crucial employer across the country – and particularly in rural regions where, for many small Indigenous and non-Indigenous communities, a well-paid forestry job can be the difference between poverty and prosperity for an entire family.

 And Canada’s forest products industry is seen more and more as a part of the climate change solution in recent years.
 For example, growing forests, converting trees to forest products and then ensuring future forest growth all contribute to “closing the carbon cycle,” as follows: